Ludwiggle/JWLX/README.md

 #### Remote Notebooks

-In order to use it on a cloud compute virtual machine, edit the `JWLS` script at the `nbAddrF` function definition by adding `jupyter notebook --no-browser --port=7000` .
-Then `screen` a session, run `JWLS` and detach it (Ctrl A + Ctrl D).
+In order to use it on a cloud compute virtual machine, edit the `JWLX` script at the `nbAddrF` function definition by adding `jupyter notebook --no-browser --port=7000` .
+Then `screen` a session, run `JWLX` and detach it (Ctrl A + Ctrl D).
 Go back to your local machine and   `ssh -N -f -L  localhost:6001:localhost:7000  <IP>"`.
 For AWS instances also add the pem.
 For Google Cloud follow their instructions about remote jupyter notebooks.

 #### Additional Functions